frc5885/FRC-5885-Template/README.md

       the pi 5 15ish watts, **coral consumes 900mA at full power (ugh, higher then rpi5 supports, kind of?)**
  - [ ] Add smart dashboard options for configuring different modes
     - Make the whole design code based, no more desiging in smart dash board since it keeps breaking.
- - [ ] Implement PIDF for driving to obtain better speed correction
+ - [x] Implement PIDF for driving to obtain better speed correction
+    - This needs better tuning, might not be worth it since it causes overshoot
- - [ ] Switch to 2024 beta
+ - [x] Switch to 2024 beta
  - [ ] Rename loggers to be better organized
  - [x] Switch to polar cordinates for the drive system to get around deadband along both x and y axis